rossant/galry/docs/manual.md

 By default, the `GalryWidget` class displays just a black empty rectangle.
 The whole logic of the widget is implemented in several companion classes that all handle a specific aspect of the widget.
-This lets you separate the code into separate modules.
+This allows to separate the code into separate modules.

 By default, there are three companion classes.
-These classes are meant to be derived to implement the logic of the widget.
+These classes are meant to be derived in order to implement the logic of the widget.
 In addition, new companion classes implementing specific features can also be defined.
 For example, one could implement a `SelectionManager` to handle selection of objects with the mouse.
-This custom companion class can then be used in different widgets.
+This custom companion class can then be reused in different widgets.
+It should make modularity easier.

-Any companion instance has access, through attributes, to all other companion instances.
+Any companion instance has access to all other companion instances.
+The set of all companion instances can then be seen as a complete graph, where each instance has access to all other instances.

 The three default companion classes are:

   * `PaintManager`.
-This class handles everything related to rendering: data processing to put user-provided data into a GPU-friendly form, initialization of the plotting objects, etc.
+This class handles everything related to rendering: data processing, uploading data on the GPU, initializing OpenGL objects, compiling shaders, etc.

   * `InteractionManager`.
 This class handles everything related to user interactions, and how they interfere with rendering.